HTTPArchive/almanac.httparchive.org/src/content/en/2020/performance.md

   )
 }}

 Comparing FCP on mobile devices on a year-over-year basis, we observe fewer good experiences and more moderate and poor experiences.
 75% of websites have sub-par FCP.
-We can speculate {# TODO: maybe add a link to images chapter or js chapter if there are findings there #} this high percentage of less than ideal FCP readings is a source of frustration and degraded user experience.
+We can speculate this high percentage of less than ideal FCP readings is a source of frustration and degraded user experience.

-It is challenging to deduce why FCP isn't improving, as numerous factors can delay paints, such as server latency (measured by a handful of metrics, such as [Time to First Byte (TTFB)](#time-to-first-byte-ttfb) and RTT), blocking JavaScript requests, or inappropriate handling of custom fonts to name a few. {# TODO - are those not good reasons? r do you mean it's challenging to pinpoint exactly which of these is the cause (or even something else).
-Consider to reword #}
+Numerous factors can delay paints, such as server latency (measured by a handful of metrics, such as [Time to First Byte (TTFB)](#time-to-first-byte-ttfb) and RTT), blocking JavaScript requests, or inappropriate handling of custom fonts to name a few.

 ### FCP by geographic location